isomerpages/moe-asrjc/_highlights/Homecoming 2023: The Reunion.md

 | ![](/images/img_0192.JPG)     | ![](/images/img_0249.JPG)  |
 | ![](/images/img_0232.JPG)   | ![](/images/img_0224.JPG)  |

 The campus buzzed with nostalgia and excitement as our alumni from across graduating classes engaged in a myriad of activities.
 The stage came alive with captivating performances by current students.
 Through the sticker collection tour, they also had the opportunity to revisit and keep a memorabilia of their favorite spots that would soon be rebuilt as the campus enters reconstruction in 2024.
 At the various game stations, alumni and staff took part in friendly competitions.
-The joyous reunions where immortalized in the photo booths.
+At the photo booths, the joyous reunions were captured and immortalised.
 It was truly a day where past and present converged, etching another chapter in the history of ASRJC.

 | ![](/images/20230506%20anderson%20serangoon%20jc-395.jpg) |![](/images/20230506%20anderson%20serangoon%20jc-297.jpg) |